alibaba/bifrostui/packages/bui-core/src/Switch/index.en-US.md

 ### Transmitting attributes transparently to internal input tags

-Adopt`inputProps`the input attribute can be transparently transmitted internally`input`sign.
+The input property passed through 'inputProps' can be passed transparently to the internal' input 'tag.

 ```tsx
 import React, { useState } from 'react';